 - They do not cater for the issue of nil or partly paid shares (save on formation).

 - They make no proper provision for multiple classes of shares.

 - They do not contain provision for alternate directors.

 - They include no specific provision for the appointment of a company secretary.

 Here we look at an alternative set of articles to the Model Articles (which we call the Inform Direct Enhanced Articles or ‘IDEA’ for short).
 They have been drafted by a top 100 law firm.
 We set out below the circumstances when they may be preferred to the Model Articles.
-If you think they would suit your situation you can purchase and download a copy and use them either when forming a new company (they’re also offered as part of our company formation wizard) or to replace an existing set of Articles for a company which has already been incorporated.
+If you think they would suit your situation you can purchase and download a copy and use them when forming a new company (they are also offered as part of our company formation wizard.)
+Equally, you can use them to replace an existing set of articles for a company which has already been incorporated.

 Alongside various other enhancements, IDEA provide: